SomeRandomiOSDev/CBORCoding/README.md

 Contributing
 --------

 If you have need for a specific feature or you encounter a bug, please open an issue.
-If you extend the functionality of **CBORCoding** yourself or you feel like fixing a bug yoruself, please submit a pull request.
+If you extend the functionality of **CBORCoding** yourself or you feel like fixing a bug yourself, please submit a pull request.

 Author
 --------